Pinnata/pinnata-interface/README.md

-# dahlia-interface
+# pinnata-interface

-Frontend for the Dahlia protocol.
+Web application for the Pinnata protocol.

 ## Developing